Distance: 12.5 miles

 Finally, glorious sunshine broke through the clouds as we peered down over the Tees Valley toward Great Broughton.
 The yellow rapeseed fields made for a lovely view.

-At the base of Clay Bank Top as the trail intersects the B1527 road, we were supposed to call our B&B for a ride into Great Broughton which was 2 miles down the road.
-Unfortunately there was no cell reception and we were left with the only alternative: we walked the road into town.
-When at last we arrived at our very comfortable Newlands House B&B, the package of Leslie’s extra hiking goods was waiting, having been delivered by the taxi two days earilier.
-The following day my British friends, Jean and Peter, and my mom, June arrived to walk with us for the day.
+We had arranged to call our evening’s B&B for a ride from the base of Clay Bank Top, where the trail intersected the B1527 road.
+Unfortunately there was no cell reception and we were left with the only alternative: walking the final 2 miles on the road into Great Broughton.
+When at last we arrived at the very comfortable Newlands House B&B, we were pleased to find that the first package of Leslie’s extra hiking goods which we had sent from Glaisdale via taxi, had been delivered here.
+The following day my British friends, Jean and Peter, and my mom, June, arrived to walk with us for the day.